-If your pickled asparagus has been canned properly and then lids have sealed you don’t need to refrigerate your jars.
-Store in them in a cool, dark spot in your basement until you are ready to eat them.
-I have shelves that are under the stairs that house all my canning goods plus empty jar, canning pot etc.
+If your pickled asparagus has been canned properly and then the lids have sealed you don’t need to refrigerate your jars.
+Store them in a cool, dark spot in your basement until you are ready to eat them.
+I have shelves that are under the stairs that house all my canning goods plus an empty jar, canning pot, etc.

 Is Pickled Asparagus Good For You?

 Well, the answer is kind of.
 Vegetables are healthy!
 Asparagus in general is an amazingly healthy and delicious vegetable.
 It is a great source for Vitamin B6, calcium, zinc, and magnesium.